Sourdough Apple Fritter Bread Fall Sourdough Recipe

 Apple cinnamon mixture

-- 1 Large Green Apple (granny smith or similar tart baking apple), peeled and diced into ¼ to ½-inch pieces
+- 150-160 grams of Green Apple (about 2 medium or one extra large granny smith or similar tart baking apple), peeled and diced into ¼ to ½-inch pieces

 - 15 grams White Cane Sugar (1 tablespoon)